Trippik/PfSense_Dashboard-Data_Collection_Server/README.md

 # PfSense_Dashboard-Syslog_Server
-Syslog server component of the PfSense Monitoring dashboard, formatted as a docker container it acts as a Syslog server processing incoming data from PfSense instances and storing them in an underlying MySQL database used by all containers making up the PfSense Dashboard
+Syslog server component of the PfSense Monitoring dashboard, formatted as a docker container it acts as a Syslog server retrieving and processing log data from PfSense instances and storing them in an underlying MySQL database used by all containers making up the PfSense Dashboard

 ## ENV Variables
 DB_IP = IP that MySQL is accessible on